T-GVC: Trajectory-Guided Generative Video Coding at Ultra-Low Bitrates: Introduction

-In response to the critical challenge of generative video coding under ULB conditions, we propose a \underline{T}rajectory-guided \underline{G}enerative \underline{V}ideo \underline{C}oding framework.
+In response to the critical challenge of generative video coding under ULB conditions, we propose a \underline{T}rajectory-Guided \underline{G}enerative \underline{V}ideo \underline{C}oding framework.
 To balance the trade-off between temporal semantic information preservation and bitrate saving, a semantic-aware sparse motion sampling pipeline is first proposed to bridge low-level motion tracking with high-level semantic understanding.
-Specifically, we track the motion of pixels on a pre-defined grid and classify them into distinct motion instances according to motion patterns.
-To further improve coding efficiency, a sparse sampling of motion instances is performed based on their semantic importance, representing motion as a set of trajectory points.
-The variations in trajectory points reflect different motion patterns (such as translation, occlusion, deformation, etc.), which preserves critical temporal semantic information of the original video while significantly reducing the bitrate.
-To guide the generative model in reconstructing videos aligned with target trajectories without compromising its inherent generative capabilities, we propose a training-free guidance approach.
-Unlike existing methods that constrain feature maps in intermediate network layers, we design a simple yet effective guidance function and directly impose constraints on the latent space to ensure that the trajectories of target points align with real-world motion paths.
+Specifically, we track the pixel-wise motion on a pre-defined grid and classify them into distinct motion instances according to motion patterns.
+To further improve coding efficiency, a sparse sampling of motion instances is performed based on their semantic importance, representing motion as a set of sparse trajectory points.
+The variations in trajectory points capture diverse motion patterns (such as translation, occlusion, deformation, etc.), which preserves critical temporal semantic information of the original video while significantly reducing the bitrate.
+To guide the diffusion-based generative model in reconstructing motion-aligned videos without compromising its inherent generative capabilities, we propose a training-free guidance approach.
+In contrast to existing methods that constrain on intermediate feature maps, our approach directly imposes constraints on the latent space of diffusion model via a lightweight yet effective guidance function, ensuring that the overall trajectories of target motion instances align with real-world motion paths.

 To this end, our principal contributions are summarized as follows: